mrsheen/minecraft-hey0-plugins/mapmarkers/readme.txt

   5: Capitals

 Plugin Installation:
+  !Apologies for the mess, will clean up deployment procedure soon!
   *Copy MapMarkers.jar to plugins/ folder.
   *Add "MapMarkers" (without quotes) to the plugins line of server.properties *Insert /newlabel and/or /dellabel into groups.txt for any usergroups you wish to have acces to making labels.